-Mitigation Measure: The necessary improvement to mitigate the project impact at this intersection will consist of the addition of second eastbound and westbound left-turn lanes.
+Mitigation Measure: The necessary improvement to mitigate the project impact at this intersection will consist of the addition of second eastbound and westbound left-turn lanes on San Carlos Street.
 The implementation of this improvement will improve intersection level of service to LOS E.